Victoro057/BlackJackGame/README.md

   1. Go to src(source)
   2. Go to edu/nhcc/victorciubaciuc/blackjack
   3. In this package, you should be able to see 3 packages, each with classes of code

+To test this code, you need to download everything and run the RunBlackjack.java program